-**Please note: These books are not required reading, nor are they a part of the counseling I offer.
+**Please note: These books are not required reading, nor are they a part of the education I offer.
 I am simply listing them here as a resource for couples who want to further explore and enrich their relationship.**

 The Seven Principles for Making Marriage Work